 The FST modules have all been designed with clearly stated learning outcomes including

 the transferable skill of self awareness, opportunity creating, decision making and self motivation.
 All students will, on successful completion of the Programme, be awarded the B. Appl.
 Sci.(Hons)* Degree in Food Science & Technology with core competence.
 Meawhile, students are encouraged to take one of the following minors::

-The development of the Programme over the last seven years has attempted to provide the following stakeholder benefits:
+The development of the Programme since 1999 has attempted to provide the following stakeholder benefits:

 the students - to maximise opportunities for academic study and career development in the area of food science and technology

 the food industry - by the training of technically sound and appropriately qualified graduate level staff

 the University - by the provision of an academically sound programme underpinned by a strong research base

 the national interest - by developing flexible practitioners for the scientific and technical needs of the Singapore food industry which will lead to increased food product export potential